stefanspringer1/SwiftXML/README.md

 Note that there is no such mechanism to skipping inserted content when not using `insertPrevious`, `insertNext`, or `replace`, e.g. when using `add`.
 Consider the combination `descendants.add`: there is then no “natural” way to correct the traversal of the tree.
 (A more common use case would be something like `descendants("table").add { XElement("caption") }`, so this should not be a problem in common cases, but something you should be aware of.)

-When using `insertNext`, `replace` etc. in chained iterators, what happens is that the definition of the content in the parentheses `{...}` get _executed_ each item in the sequence.
-In the genaral case, you should use the `collect` function to build content specifically for the current item.
+When using `insertNext`, `replace` etc. in chained iterators, what happens is that the definition of the content in the parentheses `{...}` get _executed_ for each item in the sequence.
+You might should use the `collect` function to build content specifically for the current item instead.
 E.g. in the last example, you might use with the same result:

 ```Swift
 print("\n---- 1 ----\n")